ary4nsh/Process-Injection/README.md

 # Process Injection
-In this repository, you will find simple code examples used for the Process Injection technique.
+In this repository, you will find simple code examples demonstrating the Process Injection technique, which is used for privilege escalation and defense evasion.
 Note: This repository will be updated...